tommy-muehle/docker-php-test-compilation/README.md

 # docker-php-test-compilation

-Run tests or checks in various PHP versions.
-No matter which testing framework are used.
+Run any checks in various PHP versions.

 ## Requirements